 According to police reports at the time, Dee showed up at the Hair Connections salon on U.S. 19 on March 19 with a birthday card for Mrs. Dee, who was to turn 50 in two days.

-They went to the back of the salon where they began to talk and then argue.
+They went to the back of the salon where they began to talk and then argued.
 When Dee pulled the gun, Mrs. Dee yelled for someone to dial 911 and then struggled with him over the gun.

 Customers and employees bolted out the door when they saw the gun.
 Mrs. Dee was heading for the back door when Dee fired his first shot at the floor.
 It apparently hit the floor, then ricocheted into Mrs. Dee's knee.
 His second shot went into the ceiling.